 If you’re new to Bourdain, there’s a ton of stuff to catch up with.
 Books as well as TV series.

-No Reservations is perhaps Bourdain at his prime.
-Witty and cynical with a great sense of dark humor.
+No Reservations was witty and cynical with a great sense of dark humor.
 There are too many favorite episodes to mention, but be sure to check out the time he visited Josh Homme and Queens of the Stone Age in the Californian desert.
-Yesterday I actually saw a concert with Queens of the Stone Age and was somewhat surprised that his old friends in the band didn’t mention him.
+Yesterday I saw a concert with Queens of the Stone Age and was somewhat surprised that his old friends in the band didn’t mention him.
 At least they ended with A Song for the Dead.

-The current series Parts Unknown on CNN has a more sober note, with many highlights such as the beer with Obama in Vietnam.
+The seasoned voice of Bourdain matured from the food gonzo of No Reservations, as well as the somewhat sleepy The Layover series, into something far more serious.
+The current series Parts Unknown on CNN has a more sober note, with many highlights such as the beer with Obama in Vietnam, even though the episodes were starting to feel like a Persol commercial.

 There are also several books such as Kitchen Confidential, A Cook’s Tour and Nasty Bits when you grow tired of watching the screen.